 For the initial auctions, DSUs and potential new storage units (that are not pumped hydro units) will be treated as new technology and assigned the system-wide outage statistics.
+In addition, where they are duration limited this will also be taken into account.
 These unit types will eventually form their own categories once their availability data is deemed to be representative of their operation in the SEM under the I-SEM design.